|

 MRI images are taken every 5 mm anterior to posterior toreveal the most

-is controlled by the user via the Windows® screen saver properties
+is controlled by the user via the Windows® screensaverproperties dialog

-dialog box.
-Labeled regions include: Frontal lobe, Occipital Lobe,
+box.
+Labeled regions include: Frontal lobe, Occipital Lobe, Superior

 Cerebellar Cortex, Cerebellar White Matter, Lingula, Calcar Avis, Postcentral